-Residual value risk is the risk where the future market value of a vehicle is lower than the guaranteed end-of-term residual value for such financial products as operating leases and some balloon-type loans.
-Nissan is exposed to residual value risk if a customer exercises the option to return a vehicle to Nissan and subsequently the vehicle is sold in the market for less than the residual value.
+Residual value risk is the risk that the future market value of a vehicle will be lower than the guaranteed end-of-term residual value for such financial products as operating leases and some balloon-type loans.
+We are exposed to residual value risk if a customer exercises the option to return their vehicle to Nissan and the vehicle is subsequently sold in the market for less than the residual value.

-To mitigate this risk Nissan takes a number of steps, both operational and strategic.
-On an operational level residual values are set objectively based on third-party independent evaluation (e.g. Automotive Leasing Guide in North America) and/or on statistical analysis of historical used-car market data (e.g. in Japan).
-On a strategic level, to build brand value and hence increase future market value of Nissan vehicles, Nissan takes steps to control the level of sales incentives on new vehicles, maintain appropriate levels of fleet sales and promote certified preowned vehicles.
+To mitigate this risk, we take a number of steps, both operational and strategic.
+On an operational level, residual values are set objectively based on third-party independent evaluation (e.g. Automotive Leasing Guide in North America) and/or statistical analysis of historical used-car market data (e.g. in Japan).
+On a strategic level, to build brand value and hence increase the future market value of Nissan vehicles, we take steps to control the level of sales incentives on new vehicles, maintain appropriate fleet sales levels and promote certified pre-owned vehicles.

-Nissan evaluates the recoverability of carrying value of its vehicles versus estimated future market values on an ongoing basis.
-Per accounting policy, if an impairment is identified Nissan recognizes an appropriate provision for potential residual value losses.
+We evaluate the recoverability of carrying value of our vehicles versus estimated future market values on an ongoing basis.
+Per accounting policy, if an impairment is identified, we recognize an appropriate provision for potential residual value losses.